The universityís Academic Standards policy states:

 Procedures for Filing Academic Dishonesty Charges

-The Core Humanities program has a standard template letter (available from the CH office) that may be used and modified to fit particular circumstances.
+The Core Humanities program has a standard charge letter (available from the CH office) that may be used and modified to fit particular circumstances.
 Instructors should attach evidence to support the academic dishonesty charge as applicable.
-In plagiarism cases, this means a copy of the studentís paper and a copy of source that was plagiarized, with clear indications of the similarities between the two (e.g., underlined and numbered sections of the studentís paper that are matched to underlined and numbered sections on the original source.)
+In plagiarism cases, this means a copy of the studentís paper and a copy of source that was plagiarized, with clear indications of the similarities between the two (e.g., underlined and numbered sections of the studentís paper that are matched to underlined and numbered sections on the original source).
+Copies of the course syllabus and any other information provided to students explaining what plagiarism is, how to cite sources, and the sanction for academic dishonesty (clearly marked) should also be attached to the charge letter.
+The sanction proposed in the charge letter must match the sanction stated on the course syllabus.

 The letter must be hand delivered or sent by certified mail, with copies provided to the Director of Core Humanities and the Assistant Dean of Student Conduct.
 The CH office can take care of certified mailing.